 Does your home have knob and tube wiring, aluminum branch electrical wiring, or an ungrounded two wire home electrical wiring system?
 Are you in the process of selling your home and you need to make electrical safety corrections pending the sale?
-You may have also had some fire, water, or other structural damage that will require some new home wiring.
+You may have also had some fire, water, or other structural damage that will require some new home & construction wiring rockwall tx.
 Whether you are repairing damaged electrical systems or need to upgrade your house wiring, Barney’s Electric can take care of all your electrical rewiring needs.

 If your home was wired in the 1940’s or earlier, you may have knob and tube wiring.
 Knob and tube wiring does not provide a third electrical wire for grounding and is therefore considered unsafe in kitchens, bathrooms, laundry rooms and outdoors.
 Also, most homes wired with knob and tube wiring do not have the circuit capacity, nor are they properly sized, for the demand of today’s appliances and wiring standards as established by The National Fire Protection Association.
 Many modern electronics and appliances require ground wiring.
 Knob and tube wiring is not suitable and not safe for these items and could cause damage to them, or even worse, the potential loss of life should an electrical fault occur that a grounded system could have prevented.